taiga-family/taiga-ui/README.md

 ## How to start

 See our [Getting started](https://taiga-ui.dev/getting-started) page to start working with Taiga UI

-> If you want to use cdk tools only, see [CDK Wiki](https://github.com/tinkoff/taiga-ui/wiki)

 You can also use our [StackBlitz starter](https://stackblitz.com/edit/taiga-starter?file=src%2Fapp%2Fapp.component.html) to create a quick sample with Taiga UI